• Home Page

 My beloved, let me be unfaithful to you

-Before leading you to the alter
+Before having led you to the alter

 What man would turn his gaze from her